leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 ### 3. The user’s machine used a legit windows binary to download a file from the C2 server.
 What is the name of the binary?

-It was the user agent I mentioned in question 2 that has been used to download this file from the C2 server.
+The user agent referenced in question 2 was used to download a file from the C2 server.

 ![3_1.png](/thm/challenges/itsybitsy/3_1.png)